Meta-RangeSeg: LiDAR Sequence Semantic Segmentation Using Multiple Feature Aggregation: Introduction

 \section{Introduction}

 \IEEEPARstart{L}{iDAR} can accurately measure the range by taking advantage of its active sensor, which plays an increasingly important role in the perception system of modern autonomous vehicles and robotics.
-Due to the characteristics of disorder and irregularity, it is challenging to perform scene understanding on LiDAR sequences.
+Due to the characteristics of disorder and irregularity in point cloud, it is challenging to perform scene understanding on LiDAR sequences.

 LiDAR semantic segmentation aims to estimate the labels for each point, which is the key to understand the surroundings for the perception system.
 During past decade, extensive research efforts have been devoted to this task.
 Point-based methods~\cite{qi2017pointnet, qi2017pointnet++, hu2020randla} directly extract features from the raw output of LiDAR sensor.
 However, point convolution is usually computational intensive.
-To address this issue, projection-based methods~\cite{wu2018squeezeseg,milioto2019rangenet++,cortinhal2020salsanext} and voxel-based approaches~\cite{graham20183d, han2020occuseg, cheng20212} convert the irregular raw point cloud data into regular grid representations so that the conventional convolutional layer for image can be employed.
+To address this issue, projection-based methods~\cite{wu2019squeezesegv2,milioto2019rangenet++,cortinhal2020salsanext} and voxel-based approaches~\cite{graham20183d, yan2021sparse, zhu2021cylindrical} convert the irregular raw point cloud data into regular grid representations so that the conventional convolutional layer for image can be employed.
 Nevertheless, they fail to preserve the original neighborhood relationship.
-In practice, the hybrid methods~\cite{zhang2020deep, tang2020searching, xu2021rpvnet} fuse two or more of the above feature representations, which can obtain the better results.
+In practice, the hybrid methods~\cite{zhang2020deep, tang2020searching, xu2021rpvnet} fuse two or more of the above feature representations, which can obtain better results.
 Unfortunately, this incurs the extra computational load.

 Generally, scene analysis for autonomous driving is conducted within a sequence of LiDAR scans.
-Most of previous approaches only take into account of single frame in LiDAR semantic segmentation, where the important temporal information is usually ignored.
-Moreover, some methods~\cite{shi2020spsequencenet, zhu2021cylindrical} aim to deal with multiple scans simultaneously.
+Most of previous approaches only take into account of single frame, where the important temporal information is usually ignored.
+Moreover, some methods~\cite{sun2021pointmoseg, shi2020spsequencenet, zhu2021cylindrical} aim to deal with multiple scans simultaneously.
 This may lead to information redundancy and slow inference speed, as shown in Fig.~\ref{fig:first}.